ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 1. Uploading the **collection metadata** to our AWS S3 bucket.
 2. Creating and deploying a smart contract for the collection using Immutable Hub.

-*Note*: We won't be uploading metadata for individual NFTs in this lesson.
-Instead, our focus is on setting up the collection's metadata, which is crucial for dynamically generating NFTs during gameplay.
+*Note*: Our focus for this lesson is setting up the collection's metadata, not the individual NFTs inside the collection.

 ## Step-by-Step Guide